 VS1 Diamonds Are Quite Rare, And High Quality

-VS1 clarity is a grading scale used by gemologists to determine the quality and clarity of a diamond.
-The scale ranges from FL (flawless) to I3 (included).
+This clarity is a grading scale used by gemologists to determine the quality and clarity of a diamond.
+The scale ranges from FL (flawless) and Internally Flawless to I3 (included).
 VS1 falls into the “very slightly included” category, which means that the diamond has small inclusions that are difficult to see with the naked eye.

 In terms of diamond grading, VS1 clarity is considered to be very high quality.
 The inclusions present in a VS1 clarity diamond are typically only visible under 10x magnification, making them almost impossible to detect without specialized equipment.
 These inclusions are typically small and do not affect the overall appearance or brilliance of the diamond.